josantonius/wp-search-inside/readme.txt

 Search Inside is available in english and spanish language.

 == Changelog ==

+= 1.1.5 =
+* Eliasis Framework has been updated to version 1.0.4.

 = 1.1.4 =
 * Eliasis Framework was modified for to used on several WordPress plugins without any conflict between them.